aneki.com Home Richest Most Populated Largest Most Expensive Poorest More Lists...

 Background:

-The Gambia gained its independence from the UK in 1965; it formed a short-lived federation of Senegambia with Senegal between 1982 and 1989.
-In 1991 the two nations signed a friendship and cooperation treaty.
-A military coup in 1994 overthrew the president and banned political activity, but a 1996 constitution and presidential elections, followed by parliamentary balloting in 1997, completed a nominal return to civilian rule.
-The country undertook another round of presidential and legislative elections in late 2001 and early 2002.
+The Gambia gained its independence from the UK in 1965.
+Geographically surrounded by Senegal, it formed a short-lived federation of Senegambia between 1982 and 1989.
+In 1991 the two nations signed a friendship and cooperation treaty, but tensions have flared up intermittently since then.
+Yahya A. J. J. JAMMEH led a military coup in 1994 that overthrew the president and banned political activity.
+A new constitution and presidential elections in 1996, followed by parliamentary balloting in 1997, completed a nominal return to civilian rule.
+JAMMEH has been elected president in all subsequent elections, including most recently in late 2006.

 People Gambia, The